 This has to be one of our most favourite Ashton hacks so far!
 Embroidery is such a creatively inspiring way to take a me-made garment up to the next level.
-Adding a bit of embroidery to your Ashton Top, whether it’s on the shoulders or elsewhere, is a really fun way to make your top extra personal and special.
+You can use today’s post to learn how to embroider garments like your Ashton Top, whether it’s on the shoulders or elsewhere, as a really fun way to make your top extra personal and special.

 You can grab the Ashton Top this month for 20% off using the code ASHTONAUGUST!
 Just a few more days to take advantage of this code!

 If you’ve never embroidered before, or you haven’t embroidered since you made that ill-fated sampler at summer camp, don’t be intimidated!
 Embroidery can be as simple or complex as you want to make it.
 I embroidered my Ashton with flowers, but you could try leaves, cacti, succulents, dogs, stars and planets, waves, abstract designs…the possibilities are endless!
 There are lots of great resources out there to help you learn how to embroider.

 Crewel Ghoul has a post on what materials can help you get started with embroidery.

 Needle n’ Thread has a whole catalogue of embroidery stitch tutorials, complete with clear and informative videos.

 DMC has a huge catalog of free embroidery patterns.

 When Elisalex from By Hand London was a guest on Love to Sew, she gave us her top Instagram accounts to follow for embroidery inspiration.
 Check them out!: